takenet/blip-docs/source/includes/en/extensions/artificial-intelligence.md

 ### Delete an intent

-Deleting an intenti, where `{intent_id}` is the intent identifier of an already created intent.
+Deleting an intent, where `{intent_id}` is the intent identifier of an already created intent.

 <aside class="notice">
 Note: Remember to replace the variable <b>{intent_id}</b> for the intent identifier you want to delete.